Mohamed Rahmoune: Arrest and imprisonment

-While many detainees in this sinister place of torture succumbed to the pain and abuse they suffered, and their bodies and remains were hidden in wells or thrown into the waters of the Isser River, Rahmoune was transferred after a few weeks of torture to the Serkadji Prison in the Casbah of Algiers with the local leaders of the revolution to stand trial.
+Many detainees succumbed to the pain and abuse they suffered.
+Their bodies and remains were subsequently hidden in wells or thrown into the waters of the Isser River.

+After a few weeks at the camp, Rahmoune was transferred to the Serkadji Prison in the Casbah of Algiers to stand trial alongside the local leaders of the revolution.

 Escape

 Six historical ALN wilayates during the Algerian Revolution.

-Rahmoune managed to escape from Boghar prison in 1959 with four mujahideen acolytes, and this after recovering from the aftermath of the 1957 battle and the various phases of torture he suffered.
+Recovering from the aftermath of the 1957 battle and the various phases of torture he suffered, Rahmoune escaped from Boghar prison in 1959 with four mujahideen acolytes.

-After having crossed the Chahbounia ravines with his friends, he was picked up by the soldiers of the Algerian Revolutionary Army (ALN) who took him to the headquarters of the fourth historical wilaya to meet Colonel M'Hamed Bougarra who appointed Rahmoune as military secretary in the first region of this historic wilayah.
+After crossing the Chahbounia ravines with his friends, he was picked up by the soldiers of the National Liberation Army (ALN), who took him to the headquarters of the fourth historical wilayah to meet Colonel M'Hamed Bougarra, who appointed Rahmoune as military secretary in the first region of this historic wilayah.

-He then asked the revolutionary command to post him to the Sour El-Ghozlane (former Aumale) region that he knew well and in which he had strong revolutionary ties, and there he continued his subversive action against French settlers and soldiers.
+He then asked the command to post him to the Sour El-Ghozlane (former Aumale) region due to his high familiarity with the region and his strong revolutionary ties.
+There, he resumed military operations against French settlers and soldiers.

-While traveling in 1960 to Mount Dirrah overlooking Sour El-Ghozlane to carry out one of the military operations he was orchestrating, he was exposed to direct confrontation with enemy French forces, during which he was seriously injured in the knee.

-This restrictive injury made it difficult for him to move in the maquis, which made it easier for the French soldiers to arrest him again and transfer him to the torture center (the second office) in Sour El-Ghozlane.
-Rahmoune was re-arrested at Boghar Prison, and immediately spent 7 months in the CMS prison where he was repeatedly tortured by French soldiers.
-He remained in custody at the CMS until February 23, 1962, a few weeks before the ceasefire on March 19 on the eve of independence after the Évian Accords have been concluded.
+While traveling in 1960 to Mount Dirrah overlooking Sour El-Ghozlane to carry out one of the military operations he was orchestrating, he was exposed to a direct confrontation with enemy French forces, during which he suffered a significant knee injury.
+The injury made it difficult for him to move in the maquis, leading to another arrest by French soldiers and his transfer to the second office in Sour El-Ghozlane.
+Rahmoune was sent to the CMS prison, where he was tortured for 7 months by French soldiers.
+He remained in custody at the CMS until 23 February 1962, a few weeks before the ceasefire on 19 March, on the eve of independence after the Évian Accords had been concluded.

 Death

-Moudjahid Rahmoune died on February 4, 2022, at the home of his family in Thénia at the age of 82.
+Mohamed Rahmoune died on 4 February 2022, in his family's home in Thénia at the age of 82.

 He was buried the following day at the Djebanat El Ghorba Cemetery in southern Thénia on the outskirts of the village of Soumâa in front of his family and friends and a delegation from the Algerian government.